marco-zambardi/test-book/UnderstandingPlans.md

 Plans include the following information, as a minimum:

 - The target date, time and timezone to carry out the plan
-- The target segment to be used (contacts)
+- The target segment to be used (contacts.md)
 - The consumer
   The external platform that is to receive the list of contacts

 The following can also be defined in a plan:

 - Whether it is a single-shot or a recurring plan
-- The Do Not Disturb (DND) policy
+- The Do Not Disturb (DND.md) policy
   To manage the volume of messages sent to contacts
 - Test email addresses
   To send a test delivery before the actual one